do peonies grow in florida

 Water Consistently

 Water the plants deeply and consistently, especially during hot peonies season.
-Do not overwater as it will cause the root to rot.
+Do not overwater, as it will cause the root to rot.

 Group Succulents Together